impact-hiv/NepidemiX/doc/tutorial.rst

    {status:I}
    {status:R}

 As you can see, the mean field states is not an assignment, but just a list.
 You write the state between curly brackets on the form **{ <attribute1>:<value1>, <attribute2>:<value2> }**.
 The state can be full or partial (as described in :ref:`ref-lingo`).
 If it is a partial state the simulation will automatically insert all possible full states matched by this state.
 To match all possible states use the most general partial state: **{}**.
+(If you, like you can insert that state as well in the definition.
+Do you know what you would get?)

 Next up is declaration of the actual rules; add the following to the file::